AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 Edge Delivery Services are a part of Adobe Experience Manager and as such Edge Delivery and AEM sites can co-exist on the same domain.
 This is usually a common use case for larger websites.
 On top of that, content from Edge Delivery can easily be consumed in your AEM Sites pages and vice-versa.

-You can also use Edge Delivery Services in combinations with Adobe Target, Analytics and Launch.
+You can also use Edge Delivery Services in combination with Adobe Target, Analytics and Launch.

 ## Useful Resources {#useful-resources}